 To make a formal arrest, by contrast, the police must have probable cause to believe that a citizen has broken a law.
 Probable cause exists when the circumstances and facts available to the officer are supported by reasonably trustworthy information.
 They must be sufficient by themselves to justify a reasonable person in believing that a crime is occurring or about to occur.

 The rules on searches and seizures are based on the Fourth Amendment to the U.S. Constitution, which contains other protections for criminal defendants as well.
 For example, the Fifth Amendment establishes the requirement of due process in all criminal proceedings, as well as the right against self-incrimination.
 This means that you cannot be forced to provide testimony that would implicate you in having committed a crime.
 You also cannot be charged more than once for the same crime, which would violate a principle known as Double Jeopardy.
 However, applying these rules can be very complex, and enlisting an attorney familiar with their nuances is vital in asserting your rights to the fullest extent.Consult a Knowledgeable Criminal Defense Lawyer in Pensacola

 If you are facing charges or believe that you may be facing charges soon, it is critical that you speak to a lawyer.
 Pensacola criminal defense attorney Ryan M. Cardoso is ready to guide you through the process from start to finish.
-He serves residents of Pensacola, Cantonment, Century, Gulf Breeze, Jay, Milton, Navarre, Pace, and other communities throughout Escambia and Santa Rosa Counties.
-Ryan also can represent people who need an auto accident attorney or assistance in seeking or defending a domestic violence injunction.
-Call us at 850.466.2073 or contact us online to set up a free consultation.
+He serves residents of Pensacola, Cantonment, Century, Gulf Breeze, Jay, Milton, Navarre, Pace, and other communities throughout Escambia and Santa Rosa Counties who need an attorney to fight charges of DUI, property crimes, drug offenses, and more.
+Call us at (850) 466-2073 or contact us online to set up a free consultation.